 I just received a notice that I have a new mortgage servicer.
 Why did a transfer happen?
 Did I do something wrong?
 Also, I sent my recent payment to the old servicer.
 What should I do?

-If you find out that your mortgage servicer is changing, don't take it personally.
+If you find out that your loan servicer is changing, don't take it personally.
 Servicing transfers frequently happen in the mortgage business.
 Your loan was likely one of thousands in a transfer bundle that was based on a business decision, not on your value as a customer.

 Also, you probably don't need to worry that you sent your recent payment to the old servicer.
-After a servicing transfer, you get a set amount of time during which you may send your mortgage payments to the old servicer rather than the new servicer, even though the new servicer is the proper recipient.
+After a servicing transfer, you get a limited amount of time during which you may send your mortgage payments to the old servicer rather than the new servicer, even though the new servicer is the proper recipient.
 The old servicer then has to forward the payment to the new servicer or send it back to you.